 • Over five dozen High Distinctions, Distinctions, and Credits in flagship contests of the Australian Math Trust.

-• Gold, silver, and bronze medals in various contests of the United Kingdom Mathematics Trust
+• Gold, silver, and bronze medals in various contests of the United Kingdom Mathematics Trust.

 Latest highlights in reverse chronological order for the past two years (2026 and 2025).

-• In January 2026, at the British Mathematical Olympiad (I), Thomas McCormick, Parth Andhare, Prasanna Pawar, and Medha Shrivastava won an Honorable Mention; Keisha Kwok won a Distinction.
+• In January 2026, at the British Mathematical Olympiad (I), Thomas McCormick, Parth Andhare, Prasanna Pawar, and Medha Shrivastava won an honorable mention; Keisha Kwok won a distinction.

 • In January 2026, at the American Mathematics Competition, Prasanna Pawar earned a historic perfect score; Sumanyu Nandecha (AMC 10, 144), Madani Valenci (AMC 12, 145.5), and Rakshit Chandrashekar (AMC 10, 145.5) earned Honor Roll of Distinction; Ananya Kalia (AMC 10, 105) earned a Distinction; and Raeyaan Muppaneni (138, AMC 12), Parth Andhare (118.5), Sergei Makarevich (111), Shaurya Patil (96), and Darsan Sivakumar (99, AMC 10) earned a certification of Excellence and a certificate of Achievement for being in the top 10% internationally.
-They are all invited to attend AIME, 2026.
+They are all invited to attend AIME 2026.

 • In December 2025, AMMOC ranked 17th (among the selectively invited 76 teams of 6 students each) internationally in the Princeton University Mathematics Competition, and this year’s paper was based on the subject of the Continuum Hypothesis, 2025.

-• In December 2025, Sarang Agarwaal earned a perfect score and thus a gold medal, Alicia Huaimo earned a bronze and HM, and Aarnav Sivachandran ranked in the second quartile at the Canadian Jay Mathematics Competition of the Canadian Mathematical Society.
+• In December 2025, Sarang Agarwaal earned a perfect score and thus a gold medal; Alicia Huaimo earned a bronze and HM; and Aarnav Sivachandran ranked in the second quartile at the Canadian Jay Mathematics Competition of the Canadian Mathematical Society.

-• In October, Team AMMOC earned truly international standing by winning two gold medals (each with a perfect score), one silver, one bronze, and two HM on the Canadian Lynx Mathematics Competition of the Canadian Mathematical Society, 2025.
+• In October, Team AMMOC earned truly international standing by winning two gold medals (each with a perfect score), one silver, one bronze, and two HMs on the Canadian Lynx Mathematics Competition of the Canadian Mathematical Society, 2025.

 • In October, five pupils of AMMOC earned gold medals in the Senior Mathematics Challenge of the UK Mathematics Trust, and all five of them cleared the cut-off of the British Mathematical Olympiad I of the UKMT, 2025.